-Don’t you just love the way socialists are so quick to spend other people’s money.
+Socialists are always quick to spend other people’s money.
 Bernie sure is ready willing and able to, as long as its someone else’s.
 Of course, he has a sound byte solution for our Socialist Security system- expand it!

-Someone posted a Bernie ad on Facebook the other day.
-Smiling Bernie’s proposition sounds like such a simple and effective solution doesn’t it?
+Smiling Bernie’s proposition sounds like such a simple and effective solution, doesn’t it?
 Lift the cap and expand it.
 But let’s go beyond the simplicity of yet another campaign promise and probe a bit deeper.

 Of course, these realities are never mentioned by those courting the vote during campaigns.
 Facts tend to get in the way of campaign promises.

-So that now we have a little background on the present realities of Social Security, what about eliminating the cap entirely as Sanders suggests?
-Can that be the easy solution that Bernie infers that it is?
+So that now we have a little background on the present realities of Social Security:

 In an article entitled Raising the Social Security Payroll Tax Cap: Solving Nothing, Harming Much By Rachel Greszler of the Heritage Foundation, she acknowledges first of all that Social Security (nearly 24% of our Federal budget alone) is insolvent and demands immediate reform.
 Ok, at least she acknowledges the realities of the program.